 One of the U.K’s biggest selling Indie bands of the 90s!

-By many seen as one of the giants of British Indie music of the 90s, The Verve made a big impact on English popular culture along bands like Radiohead, Blur, Oasis and Elbow.
+Seen by many as one of the giants of British indie music of the 90s, The Verve made a big impact on English popular culture alongside bands such as Radiohead, Blur, Oasis and Elbow.

-Ben Harper played it as a cover live, which ended up on his ‘Live From Mars’ album enabling the song to effectively break America for the Verve.
+‘The Drugs Don’t Work’ has had a massive reach globally.
+Ben Harper played it live, as a cover and it ended up on his ‘Live From Mars’ album.
+This enabled the song to effectively ‘break’ America for The Verve.

-As the title indicate most people would have thought that this is an “anti drug song”, which it is, but not as we may first believe.
+As the title indicates, most people would have thought that it was an anti-drug song, which it is, but not in the way we may have first believed.

 The Verve politics

-As Ashcroft pursued a solo career a few years later he didn’t reach the same heights as the band and in 2007 when they reunited all seemed to fall into place again.
+Ashcroft pursued a solo career a few years later but he didn’t reach the same heights as the band.
+However in 2007, when they reunited, all seemed to fall into place again.